reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Substantive Morality.md

 ## The Right - Fundamental moral principles

+---

-In order for an action to be wrong, it must be bad for someone, i.e. limiting in their fully rational aims in some way.
+In order for an action to be wrong, it must be bad for someone, i.e. limiting in their fully rational aims (their "interests") in some way.

+However, interests are not the only considerations relevant for morality.
+Moral rightness doesn't just reduce to non-moral goodness.
+The "weight" of an interest (even if fully rational) is not sufficient to generate moral duties.
+- Responsiblity moderates the legitimacy of the interests.
+E.g. we have less of a duty to alleviate burdens from someone who was fully responsible for their condition.
+- Morally illegitimate interests.
+E.g. We don't have to respect someone's desire to not see gays in public.
+- Degenerate Interests don't have the same weight as non-degenerate interests. e.g. We don't have to respect desires to harm others

+Thus, moral rightness does not reduce to non-moral goodness.
+However, it's an open question as to whether there can be a notion of moral goodness seperate from non-moral goodness, to which morality reduces.
+This can possibly reduce morality to consequentialism.

+---

 There are fundamentally different kinds of aims.
 Cannot be reduced to one another, neither in their significance to the person nor in their relevance for moral decisions (e.g. coercion cannot be justified by compensating preferred state of consciousness):